John Straffen: Witness testimony

-The prosecution contention was that Straffen had been the individual who had murdered Linda in the four hours he had remained at liberty prior to his recapture, with Manningham-Buller informing the jurors police had been able to account for Straffen's movements throughout the entire duration of his liberty via eyewitness testimony and the known duration of his movements save for the "vital twenty minutes" between which the child had last been seen alive riding her bicycle within Farley Hill and prior to Straffen knocking on Mrs. Kenyon's door to ask for a glass of water.
+The prosecution contention was that Straffen had been the individual who had murdered Linda in the four hours he had remained at liberty prior to his recapture, with Manningham-Buller informing the jurors police had been able to account for Straffen's movements throughout the entire duration of his liberty via eyewitness testimony and the known duration of his movements save for the "vital twenty minutes" between which the child had last been seen alive riding her bicycle within Farley Hill and prior to Straffen knocking on Mrs Kenyon's door to ask for a glass of water.
 Manningham-Buller further informed the jury a reconstruction of the movements from where Straffen had been observed sitting and watching Linda ride her bicycle to the copse where her body was discovered revealed the route would have taken him approximately six minutes and thirty seconds to walk.

 On 23 July, the pathologist who had performed the autopsy on Linda Bowyer, Dr Robert Donald Teare, testified that the pressure applied to the child's neck had been "determined and applied at exactly the right points, as if by a person experienced in this method of killing".
 Teare further testified that, having studied post-mortem photographs and the autopsy reports of the two children Straffen had confessed to murdering in Bath, he had noted "many similarities" in the method of strangulation applied to Brenda and Cicely that had been applied to Linda.

 Straffen's defence called several individuals who had previously evaluated their client to give evidence about his mental condition in addition to a woman and her son who had heard the scream of a young girl emanating from the direction of the copse where Linda's body was discovered at approximately 6:45 p.m. on the date of her disappearance—thus suggesting the child had been murdered after Straffen had been re-apprehended.

 In rebuttal to the defence's arguments regarding Straffen's limited intellect and inability to differentiate right from wrong, Manningham-Buller called several Broadmoor prison medical officers and psychiatrists to testify as to their treatment methods prior to Straffen's escape from the facility improving his knowledge and IQ to the extent he knew the difference between right and wrong, and was able to understand the basic principles pertaining to the consequential legal process as a result of his actions.
-One of these individuals, Dr Thomas Munro—an expert in the treatment of mental deficiency—testified that Straffen had informed him that to commit the act of murder was wrong both because it broke the rule of law and because the act was "one of the commandments".
+One of these individuals, Thomas Munro—an expert in the treatment of mental deficiency—testified that Straffen had informed him that to commit the act of murder was wrong both because it broke the rule of law and because the act was "one of the commandments".